-In addition to these requirements, the following options are available, based upon the type of undergraduate degree earned:

-Bachelor of Arts Degrees
+In addition to these requirements, the following options are available, based upon the type of undergraduate degree earned: Bachelor of Science Degrees Options I & II

 EC-4 Bilingual Generalist

 EC-4 Generalist

-EC-4 Generalist/ESL

 4-8 Bilingual Education Generalist

 4-8 English Language Arts/Reading

-4-8 English Lang.
-Arts/Social Studies
+4-8 English Language Arts/Social Studies

-4-8 Mathematics
+4-8 Mathematics.

 4-8 Mathematics/Science

 4-8 Science

 4-8 Social Studies

-8-12 History

-Bachelor of Science Degrees

-4-8 English Language Arts/Reading

-4-8 English Lang.
-Arts/Social Studies

-4-8 Mathematics

-4-8 Mathematics/Science

-4-8 Science

-4-8 Social Studies

-8-12 Mathematics
+EC-12 Special Education, All Levels

-A number of secondary school options are currently under review for the University.
+The following secondary school options are currently under review for the University.
 Students should check frequently with the Office of the Teacher Certification Officer for the availability of new options.